 What is Wrong with my FP&A Process?

 Do you find yourself frustrated with reporting from your finance team?
 Do you ask simple questions, only to receive incoherent snippets of financial data?
+If you get reporting that looks anything like the image here, then this article is for you.

 In the below, I outline the key roles of an FP&A team, as well as roles and responsibilities of each member of the team.
 I provide some of the key elements of success, as well as common pitfalls in financial reporting.